-The Dance department consists of two main specialist teachers: S. Manghnani (Curriculum Leader) and K. Read (Deputy Headteacher) and K Newman (Teacher of Dance).
+The Dance department consists of two main specialist teachers: S. Manghnani (Head of Dance) and K. Read (Deputy Headteacher) and K Newman (Teacher of Dance).

 We focus on delivering lessons that focus on creating, performing and analysing dance.
 All the while ensuring that our students make progress and feel safe and happy to learn.

 Opportunities to perform Dance are in abundance at Alderbook so that pupils can celebrate their hard work.
 To fuel enthusiasm further, we offer a range of theatre trips and provide, wherever possible, opportunities to take part in regional and national events which often stem from our great links with other Dance organisations such as, Dance Xchange, Youth Dance England and Warwick Arts Centre.